mjordan/islandora_repository_reports/README.md

 ![Random bar chart](docs/images/random_bar.png)

-Checking the "Generate a CSV file of this data" box before clicking on the "Go" button will provide a link to download the CSV file.
+All reports allow the user to "Generate a CSV file of this data" by checking a box before clicking on the "Go" button.
+If this box is checked, a link to download the CSV file will appear.

 ## Requirements